 CF less than 1 is considered low, a range of 1 to 3 is considered moderate, 3 to 6 is high, while above 6 is considered very high (Backman et al., 1997).
 All metals analysed have CF values below 1 which suggest that the sediments are unpolluted with such elements, however it was observed that the CF of Cd and Fe were significantly higher in the river sediment than in the soil, however the CF of chromium is almost the same in both soil and river sediment while the CF of Cu is higher in soil than in the river sediment (Fig. 4.), this implies that, PTEs contamination of river sediments of the study area with Cd and Fe is happening at a higher rate than in the soil of the study area, the rate of Cu contamination is higher in soil than river sediment while the rate of Cr contamination appears to be the same in both soil and sediments of the study area.

-Figure 4: Comparisons of concentration factors of PTEs in soil and river sediment of the study area.
+Figure 4: Comparison of concentration factors of PTEs in soil and river sediment of the study area.

 The calculated contamination degree of PTEs in sediments ranged from 0.1678 for sampling site 4 (RS4) to 0.7088 for sampling site 5 (RS5).
 Cd less than 6 is considered low, a range of 6 to 12 is considered moderate, 12 to 24 is high, while above 24 is considered very high (Bacman et al., 1997).
-The average contamination degree in the study area is 0.46 which is very low and suggest that there is no PTEs pollution in the river sediments of the study area however it was observed that the Cd for river sediments is higher that the Cd for soil, this is an indication that generally there is more PTEs contamination in the river sediments that in the soil (Figure 5).
+The average contamination degree in the study area is 0.46 which is very low and suggests that there is no PTE pollution in the river sediments of the study area however it was observed that the Cd for river sediments is higher than the Cd for soil; this is an indication that generally there is more PTE contamination in the river sediments than in the soil (Figure 5).

 Figure 5: Comparison of contamination degree of PTEs in soil and river sediment of the study area.